3.3.2 Domestic Abuse

 - Victims may disclose to any worker that they have built a relationship of trust with therefore all agencies need to have an awareness of risk factors and local pathways;

-- Be alert to a perpetrator keeping the victim away from contact with professionals, be curious if you never see a child's mother;
+- Be alert to a perpetrator keeping the victim away from contact with professionals, be curious if you never see one of the parents e.g. a child's mother;

 - Professionals need to remember that domestic abuse is not condoned by any faith and is unacceptable whatever the background of the family or individuals;